 We will use this information to find the right advisor near you

 CUSO Financial Services was founded in 1996 by Valorie Seyfert, the firm’s current president, and Amy Beattie, who had served as chief operating officer before her retirement.
 The firm is currently owned by Atria Wealth Solutions, a privately-owned wealth management company.
-CUSO Financial Services is also affiliated with Sorrento Pacific Financial, a limited liability company (LLC) that’s a registered investment advisor and broker-dealer.
+The firm is also affiliated with Sorrento Pacific Financial, a limited liability company (LLC) that’s a registered investment advisor and broker-dealer.

-Different investment programs are offered through CUSO Financial Services, with some of them requiring no minimum to participate.
+Different investment programs are offered through the firm, with some of them requiring no minimum to participate.
 However, for other programs, participants might need between $5,000 and $500,000 to start investing.
 The firm’s customized asset management program, for example, requires a minimum investment of $250,000.

-Depending on the situation, CUSO offers both discretionary and non-discretionary management services, based on a client’s needs and preferences.
+Depending on the situation, the firm offers both discretionary and non-discretionary management services, based on a client’s needs and preferences.
 With discretionary management, the firm can make investment decisions on a client’s behalf without first seeking their express approval, whereas a non-discretionary arrangement requires the client’s signoff.

-For reference, here is a list of services offered by CUSO Financial Services:
+For reference, here is a list of services offered by the firm:

-The techniques used to determine investment advice or make decisions regarding asset management may vary depending on the advisor at CUSO Financial Services.
+The techniques used to determine investment advice or make decisions regarding asset management may vary depending on the advisor.
 In general, however, advisors use the following methods to analyze investment opportunities:

 Analysis might also include the economy and various financial data.
 Advisors consider risk tolerance when making decisions regarding asset allocation and which investments are used.

-Clients of CUSO Financial Services generally negotiate their fees.
+Clients at this firm generally negotiate fees.
 Different programs have varying maximum rates, though fees could end up being higher than the program’s listed fee caps.
 Depending on the program, clients may also owe additional account fees and program fees.
 Clients will also be responsible for charges from custodians, brokers, third party investment-advisors and other third parties, as well as any fund fees.

 For financial planning services, clients will generally pay an hourly rate or a flat fee; the services that will be provided and their fees are generally agreed upon before the planning begins.
 Rates are negotiable, with the maximum hourly rate generally set at $250 per hour and the maximum flat fee at $10,000 within a 12-month period.